Introduction: Take It With You Clothes Line

 Step 3: Deployment

 Setting up the portable clothesline is easy.
 Just fasten the end of the stretch cord around an object such as a tree and then do the same for the other end.
-Hang out your washed items and relax!
+Hang out your washed items.
+Even heavy items such as a damp beach towel are supported by the clothesline.
+Now relax while your clothes are drying.

 Step 4: Storage